 To run it locally, clone this repository and open demo/chzrxl.html in a web browser such as Firefox.
 (Note that, if opened as a local file, the browser may fall back to canvas rendering; to ensure that WebGL is used, you can start a local server, but to be frank it doesn't seem to make much difference at this stage.)

 The core behaviour is implemented in src/chzrxl.js and does not rely on PixiJS or any other display layer.

 The PixiJS driver and visuals are defined in demo/chzrxl-pixi-launcher.js.

 git clone https://git.catseye.tc/Chzrxl/

 - Add control panel with control to select percent to hold fixed.
-Chris Pressey a month ago
+Chris Pressey 1 year, 3 months ago